Gh0ul5lay3r-91/Cycling-101/README.md

     * Main image was taken from a royalty free website that offered stock photos of cycling situations.
     * Social media links were provided by font awesome.
 * Equipment Page:
-    * Content about the bicycle was taken from the britannica website
+    * Content about the bicycle was taken from the Britannica Website
-    * Video on the different bikes was taken from youtube with credit to the user.
+    * Video on the different bikes was taken from YouTube with credit to the user.
     * Content in the clothing section was taken from Road.cc
-    * Information on Helmet, Pump and Tools were taken from wikipedia.
+    * Information on Helmet, Pump and Tools were taken from Wikipedia.
     * Google maps was used to show where the local shops are in the embedded map.
 * Route Page:
-    * Tips and hints on how to pick a route were taken from the cycling weekly website.
+    * Tips and hints on how to pick a route were taken from the Cycling Weekly Website.
     * Image on route page taken from a royalty free website with stock images.
     * All the route suggestions were taken from All Trails.
 * Sign Up page: